Demonstration of Maxwell Demon-assistant Einstein-Podolsky-Rosen Steering via Superconducting Quantum Processor

-Currently, the majority of non-locality tests are conducted using photonic systems.
-However, it appears to be challenging to demonstrate Maxwell demon-assistant EPR steering, as depicted in Fig. \ref{f1}.
+{\textbf{Quantum circuit realization}}\\ Currently, the majority of non-locality tests are conducted using photonic systems \cite{test1, test2, test3}.
+However, it appears to be challenging to demonstrate Maxwell demon-assisted EPR steering, as depicted in Fig.~\ref{f1}.
 Fortunately, the corresponding quantum circuit model provides a promising way to demonstrate it on current quantum processors \cite{NISQ}.
-The Fig. \ref{f2}a illustrates a specific quantum circuit representation of Maxwell demon-assistant EPR steering with two measurement settings $\lbrace\hat{\sigma}_{Z}, \hat{\sigma}_{X}\rbrace$.
-The demon is composed of two qubits, in which one qubit $q_{2}$ is entangled with Bob's basis generator $q_{1}$ via $CNOT$ gate, and the another $q_{3}$ is used to determine the rotation of qubit $q_{0}$ to be measured.
-The crucial component of the circuit is the three qubits control-control-$U$ gate, which describes the demon do operation on the qubit based on the obtained measurement setting information.
+Fig.~\ref{f2}(a) illustrates a specific quantum circuit representation of Maxwell demon-assisted EPR steering with two measurement settings $\lbrace\hat{\sigma}_{Z}, \hat{\sigma}_{X}\rbrace$.
+The demon is composed of two qubits, in which one qubit $q_{2}$ is entangled with Bob's basis generator $q_{1}$ via a $\mathrm{CNOT}$ gate, and the other $q_{3}$ is used to determine the rotation of qubit $q_{0}$ to be measured.
+The crucial component of the circuit is the three qubit control-control-$U$ gate, which describes how the demon does an operation on the obtained measurement setting information.
 Specifically, the operation $U$ is determined as \cite{Hu}